ConanBacterium/Rohde-s-Battleships-Bot/README.txt

 Bye! :)

-PS: This is my newest project, and one I'm currently working on.
+PS: This is my newest project, and one I'm currently working on (December 2015).
 Planning to have it run on a server I'll code.
 And I will of course optimize, and fix errors.